SLongshaw/ParaSiF/README.md

 • Use of multiple solvers which have two incompatible licenses exploiting the dual licensing of the MUI library (both solvers are never mixed source-wise or binary-wise).

-**This framework is a beta software at the moment and under active development** to involve more solvers as well as more physical domains.
-Such infrastructure will make it possible to simulate large multi-physical problems and simulate complicated multi-physical cases by using supercomputing facilities.
+**This framework is a beta software at the moment and under active development** to involve more solvers as well as more physics domains.
+Such infrastructure will make it possible to simulate large multi-physics problems and simulate complicated multi-physics cases by using supercomputing facilities.

 ## Licensing